Number of people served: 3,347

 Our Work in Greece

-- Activities to encourage integration, such as Greek, English, and German lessons, jewelry making, computer classes, and athletic activities
+- Hub Community, which includes activities that encourage integration such as Greek, English, and French lessons, jewelry-making, and computer classes,

-- The Arrupe Center, with the mission to help integrate refugee and migrant children into Greek society and schools through supplemental education
+- Pedro Arrupe Centre, which focuses on the mission to help welcome refugee and migrant children into Greek society and schools through supplemental education.
+This center also provides food baskets once a month to the most vulnerable families.